szeyan/imgdownloader/README.md

-    netbeans-src/               - folder that contains the NetBeans project notes/                      - folder that contains additional notes ImgDownloader.java          - main driver for this program ImgDownloaderHelper.java    - a class that Main.java uses to download the images
+    netbeans-src/               - folder that contains the NetBeans project notes/                      - folder that contains additional notes ImgDownloader.java          - main driver for this program ImgDownloaderHelper.java    - a helper class used to download the images

 NOTES/FEATURES